-is an associate in O'Melveny's Washington, DC office and a member of the White Collar Defense and Corporate Investigations Practice.
+is a counsel in O’Melveny’s Washington, DC office and a member of the White Collar Defense and Corporate Investigations Practice.
 Sara represents individuals and corporations in criminal investigations and litigation, at trial and on appeal.
 Sara also maintains an active civil practice, serving on the law-and-motions team at multiple trials and drafting briefs in federal and state courts of appeals.

 Illustrative Professional Experience

 - Represents an Assistant United States Attorney in connection with allegations of contempt of court and obstruction of justice arising out of the Justice Department's prosecution of former senator Ted Stevens.

 - Represents individual and corporate clients in matters involving allegations of Anti-Kickback Statute and False Claims Act violations.